All Episodes

 They just can't take the criticism because they never had any.

-They can't take being made fun of, because they never were made fun of, and they don't know how to deal with it.
+They can't take being made fun of because they never were made fun of.

-Uh and and that's uh, you know, it's it's a it's a battle and a war out there, and and you know, I think our side's winning it because we are doing it with humor.
+And I think our side's winning it because we are doing it with humor.

-And and I think there's a huge majority of people out there on both sides who don't fit into any of those categories.
+And I think there's a huge majority of people out there on both sides who don't fit into any of those categories.

-And that's that's my whole point.
+And that's my whole point.

 It's a sign of effectiveness.